-Flapper Dolls, French Dolls as they are referred too, were used to
+Flapper Dolls or French Dolls, as they were used to

-decorate "beds & sofas", which is where they got their
+decorate beds or sofas, which is where they got their

 name.
-These dolls were not meant to be played with, but to be
+Boudoir dolls were not meant to be played with, but to be

-from about 1915 to the 1930s, boudoir dolls usually have cloth bodies
+from about 1915 to the 1930s, they usually have cloth bodies

 with elongated legs, heads can be of various materials; all cloth, cloth with a

-mask face covering usually made of composition or all composition head, often with
+mask face covering usually of composition or all composition heads, often with

 which a seamstress could add their own homemade cloth body.

 Clothing can be very elaborate,